jesslam948/k8-cado-nfs/GCP_Setup.md

     - `docker pull jessica948/cadonfs:latest`

 Push the Image to the Registry
-1. Set up Docker auth in your region (I use `us-west2`)
+1. Set up Docker auth in your region (I use `us-central1`)
-    - `gcloud auth configure-docker us-west2-docker.pkg.dev`
+    - `gcloud auth configure-docker us-central1-docker.pkg.dev`
 2. Tag your image
-    - `docker tag jessica948/cadonfs:latest us-west2-docker.pkg.dev/k8-cado-nfs/cado-nfs-repo/cadonfs`
+    - `docker tag jessica948/cadonfs:latest us-central1-docker.pkg.dev/k8-cado-nfs/cado-nfs-repo/cadonfs`
 3. Push the image
-    - `docker push us-west2-docker.pkg.dev/k8-cado-nfs/cado-nfs-repo/cadonfs`
+    - `docker push us-central1-docker.pkg.dev/k8-cado-nfs/cado-nfs-repo/cadonfs`
     - make sure the right docker config is being used (its in your account's home directory, not under root, etc.) otherwise you may be getting permission denied errors

 ### Setting up with Google Cloud
 Create a GKE Cluster
-1. For a standard cluster, set your zone
+1. For a standard cluster, set your zone (I chose central1 because it seems to be the cheapest)
-    - `gcloud config set compute/zone us-west2-a`
+    - `gcloud config set compute/zone us-central1-a`
 2. Create the standard cluster
     - `gcloud container clusters create cadonfs-cluster`
     - this will take a while